12 Animals That Go Through Metamorphosis

 Grasshoppers undergo an imperfect metamorphosis process as well.
 The animals grow from eggs to adults in roughly two months.

 Throughout the summer and autumn, adult females deposit eggs.
-The eggs form a pod when they adhere to one another.
+When they adhere to one another, the eggs form a pod.

-The number of eggs in a pod can range from a few to hundreds, depending on the species.
+Depending on the species, a pod can contain a few to hundreds of eggs.
 The females bury the pods to protect them.

 The following stage is the nymphal stage.
 Nymphs rely on tender and succulent plant foliage to live after hatching.
 Nymphs resemble adult grasshoppers very much.